WWE News: Daniel Bryan And Kofi Kingston Use CM Punk’s Finisher, Former WWE Superstar Comments

 Later this month, CM Punk is going to appear at Starrcast III and The Inquisitr reported that his agent allegedly reached out to WWE about a job.
 There has been a lot of talk lately about the former WWE Champion and with an Internet-smart world, they’re going to pick up on it.
-At a recent live event, two SmackDown Live actually used Punk’s old finishing maneuver in response to chants of his name, and another former star decided to speak out on it.
+At a recent live event, two SmackDown Live wrestlers actually used Punk’s old finishing maneuver in response to chants of his name, and another former star decided to speak out on it.

-On Saturday evening, Daniel Bryan took on Kofi Kingston at a WWE Live Event in Lima, Peru as reported by Wrestling Inc. During the match, Bryan played up his heel role to absolute perfection and decided to yell out to the fans with the question of “Who’s the best?”
+On Saturday evening, Daniel Bryan took on Kofi Kingston at a WWE live event in Lima, Peru as reported by Wrestling Inc. During the match, Bryan played up his heel role to absolute perfection and decided to yell out to the fans with the question of “Who’s the best?”

 In a YouTube video posted online, the fans immediately began chanting for CM Punk who used to consider himself the “best in the world” during his WWE run.
 If this had been a match on television, both the superstars and announcers likely would have ignored the chants and continued on with the show.